Kong/docs.konghq.com/app/gateway/2.8.x/reference/loadbalancing.md

 DNS clients, including Kong's, will then make a second request over TCP to retrieve the full list of entries.

-- Some nameservers by default do not respond with the truncate flag, but trim the response to be under 512 byte UDP size.
+- Some name servers by default do not respond with the truncate flag, but trim the response to be under 512 byte UDP size.
    - Consul is an example.
 Consul, in its default configuration, returns up to the first three entries only, and does not set the truncate flag to indicate there are remaining entries unsent.
 Consul includes an option to enable the truncate flag.
 Please refer to [Consul documentation](https://www.consul.io/docs/agent/options.html#enable_truncate) for more information.

-- If a deployed nameserver does not provide the truncate flag, the pool of upstream instances might be loaded inconsistently.
-The Kong node is effectively unaware of some of the instances, due to the limited information provided by the nameserver.
+- If a deployed name server does not provide the truncate flag, the pool of upstream instances might be loaded inconsistently.
+The Kong node is effectively unaware of some of the instances, due to the limited information provided by the name server.
-To mitigate this, use a different nameserver, use IP addresses instead of names, or make sure you use enough Kong nodes to still keep all upstream services in use.
+To mitigate this, use a different name server, use IP addresses instead of names, or make sure you use enough Kong nodes to still keep all upstream services in use.

-- When the nameserver returns a `3 name error`, then that is a valid response for Kong.
-If this is unexpected, first validate the correct name is being queried for, and second check your nameserver configuration.
+- When the name server returns a `3 name error`, then that is a valid response for Kong.
+If this is unexpected, first validate the correct name is being queried for, and second check your name server configuration.

 - The initial pick of an IP address from a DNS record (A or SRV) is not randomized.
-So when using records with a `ttl` of 0, the nameserver is expected to randomize the record entries.
+So when using records with a `ttl` of 0, the name server is expected to randomize the record entries.

 ## Ring-balancer